IrosTheBeggar/mStream/README.md

 ## Credits

-mStream is is built on top some great open-source libraries:
+mStream is built on top some great open-source libraries:

 * [music-metadata](https://github.com/Borewit/music-metadata) - The best metadata parser for NodeJS
 * [LokiJS](https://github.com/techfort/LokiJS) - A native, in-memory, database written in JavaScript.
 LokiJS is the reason mStream is so fast and easy to install